funcompbio/practical2/practical2.md

   1. Spreadsheet software will always attempt to load the whole data into main memory.
-  This may become prohibitive when having tens of thousands of rows, which is common for molecular data.
+  This may become prohibitive when having tens of thousands of rows, which is common for high-thoughput molecular measurements data.
-  2. Every spreadsheet software uses its own format to store the data, which makes it prone to [digital obsolescence](https://en.wikipedia.org/wiki/Digital_obsolescence), the fact that old software or and old version of a software that opens a file is no longer available.
+  2. Every spreadsheet software uses its own format to store the data, which makes it prone to [digital obsolescence](https://en.wikipedia.org/wiki/Digital_obsolescence), the fact that old software required to open a file is no longer available.
 CSV files, and text files in general, can never become obsolete because their format does not depend on any specific software to be read or written.

-Here we will learn to do two common operations on data organized in a matrix layout: extract rows and extract columns.
-To extract rows from a text file in Unix we will use the command `grep`, which requires two bits of information:
+Here we will learn to do two common operations on data organized in a matrix layout: extract rows (lines) and extract columns (delimiter-separated values).
+To extract rows from a text file in Unix we will use the command `grep`, which requires two pieces of
+information:

 ```
 $ grep pattern filename